Sea Cliff, New York: Schools

-The village is part of the North Shore School District.
+The village is part of the North Shore Central School District.

+The North Shore CSD's Sea Cliff School, furthermore, is located within the village.
+It previously served as the community's sole school, prior to the Sea Cliff School District's merger into the North Shore Central School District in 1953; the school was then repurposed as one of the district's elementary schools.

+Library

+The Village of Sea Cliff operates its own municipal library.
+Known as the Sea Cliff Village Library, its service area boundaries are coterminous with those of the village.
+It is one of the 54 member libraries comprising the Nassau Library System.

 Landmarks

 Several buildings in Sea Cliff, mostly Victorian houses, are listed on the National Register of Historic Places.
 Many of them were built as summer homes as part of Sea Cliff's late nineteenth century role as a resort town, and they have been collectively called "one of the best collections of late Victorian era architecture in Nassau County."

 Properties in Sea Cliff listed on the National Register of Historic Places include: